FoamScience/testingFrameworkFE4/README.md

 > This produces parallelTests.xml.1.* files on the caller machine.
 > If you want to run tests on multiple machines, you have to get the files
 > to a central location for reporting.

+You can also use: [style/catch2HTML.xslt](style/catch2HTML.xslt) to produce HTML reports from XML files.
+The recommended configuration is:
+`CATCH_SERIAL_OPTIONS="-s -d yes -r xml -o serialTests.xml"`.
+Currently It doesn't support BDD-style tests, so only test cases and sections;
+which Benchmarks if enabled.

 ### Jenkins configuration